-175. The representative of Jordan said that Jordan had no specific legislation covering the subject.
+200. The representative of Jordan said that Jordan had no specific legislation covering the subject.
 However, the Jordan Civil Code of 1976 provided protection for trade secrets in employment contracts.
 Jordanian legislation also allowed compensation for damages and losses if the owner of a trade secret could prove that damage had been inflicted on him.
 He considered existing legislation fulfilled the requirements of Article 10bis of the Paris Convention, incorporated by reference in Article 39 of the TRIPS Agreement.

-176. Asked specifically about implementation of Article 39.3 of the TRIPS Agreement, which provides for a special protection regime for data submitted for registration of new pharmaceutical and agrochemical products, the representative of Jordan said that his Government was drafting a trade secrets law.
+201. Asked specifically about implementation of Article 39.3 of the TRIPS Agreement, which provides for a special protection regime for data submitted for registration of new pharmaceutical and agrochemical products, the representative of Jordan said that his Government was drafting a trade secrets law [expected to be approved by Parliament in October/November 1999].